-Lymphatic Drainage is a subtle massage treatment aimed at flushing ‘lymph’ (a clear fluid that flows just beneath the skin’s surface) towards the lymph nodes and then out of the body.
-A healthy lymphatic circulation helps reduce the dimply appearance of cellulite and the inflammation caused by a buildup of white blood cells and toxins, which over time can lead to sore joints and other ailments.
+Lymphatic drainage is a subtle massage treatment aimed at flushing lymph towards the lymph nodes and out of the body.
+A healthy lymphatic circulation helps reduce the dimply appearance of cellulite and the inflammation caused by a build-up of white blood cells and toxins, which over time can lead to sore joints and other ailments.
 The lymphatic system is an important part of the body’s immune defence against disease and infection.
 However, the vessels and nodes don’t have their own pump system, so lymph needs all the help it can get from exercise and manual massage to sweep toxins from the body.